gangzhao-hydro/website/_pages/about.md

 ---
 permalink: /
-title: "Hello and welcome to my homepage"
+title: "Hello and welcome to my homepage!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-My name is Zhao Gang (赵 刚).
+My name is Zhao Gang (赵刚).
 I am currently working as an Assistant Professor at the [School of Environment and Society at the Tokyo Institute of Technology](https://www.titech.ac.jp/english/about/organization/schools/organization06).
+I conduct research under Professor Kinouchi.
+You can visit my research group here: [木内研究室](http://fa.depe.titech.ac.jp/kinouchi/index-j.html).

 Research interests: Flood hazard and risk
 ======